Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 On the JVM, you can use the following features to make debugging coroutines easier:

 * [Debug mode](#enable-debug-mode) adds a unique name to each coroutine so you can identify it in a debugger and diagnostic output.
-* [Stack trace recovery](#stack-trace-recovery) adds information about where an exception is rethrown or caught.
+* [Stack trace recovery](#stack-trace-recovery) adds information about where a coroutine receives an exception instead of an expected result.
 * The [debug agent](#the-debug-agent) tracks active coroutines, reports their state, and more.

 Debug mode and stack trace recovery are available in the [`kotlinx-coroutines-core`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/) module.
 The debug agent is available in the [`kotlinx-coroutines-debug`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-debug/) module.

 > The debug agent isn't supported on Android.
 >
-> Additionally, R8 version 1.6.0 or later disables debug mode in optimized release builds to reduce the size of the resulting binary.
-> For more information, see [Optimization on Android](https://github.com/Kotlin/kotlinx.coroutines/blob/master/ui/kotlinx-coroutines-android/README.md#optimization).
 >
 {style="note"}